Web Content Viewer - Fixed Context

 Summary of Evidence

-For individuals who have flatfoot who receive STA, the evidence includes mainly single-arm case series and a small nonrandomized controlled trial comparing STA with lateral column calcaneal lengthening.
+For individuals who have flatfoot who receive STA, the evidence includes single-arm observational studies, systematic reviews of observational data, and a small nonrandomized controlled trial comparing subtalar arthroereisis with lateral column calcaneal lengthening.
 Relevant outcomes are symptoms, functional outcomes, and quality of life.
-The small nonrandomized comparative trial (n=24 feet) is considered preliminary, and interpretation of the case series evidence is limited by the lack of adequate comparators in addition to STA, creating difficulties in determining the extent to which each modality contributes to the outcomes.
+The small nonrandomized comparative trial (N=24 feet) is considered preliminary, and interpretation of the observational evidence is limited by the use of adjunctive procedures in addition to subtalar arthroereisis, creating difficulties in determining the extent to which each modality contributed to the outcomes.
 Another limitation of the published data is the lack of long-term outcomes, which is of particular importance because the procedure is often performed in growing children.
-Although some authors have reported rates of symptom improvement, the current evidence is insufficient to determine the effects of the technology on health outcomes.
+Also, some studies have reported high rates of complications and implant removal.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have talar subluxation joint dislocation who receive subtalar arthroereisis, the evidence consists of 1 prospective, single-arm study of talocalcaneal stabilization using HyProCure®.
 Relevant outcomes are symptoms, functional outcomes, and quality of life.
 Although improvements in pain and function were observed, the current evidence on the use of subtalar arthroereisis for treatment of talar subluxation joint dislocation is insufficient to draw conclusions about treatment effectiveness.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.